The Art of Personal Chaos: Costume design

 Several looks drew direct inspiration from historical haute couture and pop-cultural icons.
 The opening crimson gown, designed by Samuel Lewis, Athena Lawton and William Ramseur, was structured as a multi-story steel cage engineered by Jet Sets, incorporating Elizabethan corsetry and metallic studs in an homage to Thierry Mugler's 1985 Lady Macbeth design, and symbolizing the tension between control and chaos.
 Another key motif referenced the red lace gown from Alexander McQueen's Fall/Winter 1998 Joan collection—worn by Gaga at the 2009 MTV Video Music Awards—reframing her early fame within themes of sacrifice and rebirth, and subtly recalling the visual language of her early videos such as "Bad Romance".

 The wardrobe also revisited her 2009 "Paparazzi" music video imagery, featuring armor-like bodysuits, metallic crutches, and a billowing cape that nodded to the visual motifs of the original video.
 Elements of McQueen's Spring/Summer 2005 It's Only a Game and Fall/Winter 2003 Scanners collections also informed later acts, blending chess-like visuals and surreal tailoring with psychological symbolism.
-Additional designs evoked Michael Jackson's Dangerous tour (1992) uniforms through military tailoring by Louis Verdad, while a hooded cloak inspired by The Phantom of the Opera (1986) closed the show.
+Additional designs evoked Michael Jackson's Dangerous tour (1992) uniforms through military tailoring by Louis Verdad, while a hooded cloak inspired by The Phantom of the Opera (1986) appeared later in the show.

-Throughout the tour she alternated between black leather bodysuits, spiked armor, and white gowns with illuminated trains and elongated prosthetic gloves, occasionally incorporating archival pieces like her original Born This Way jacket by Thomas Knight.
+Throughout the tour she alternated between black leather bodysuits, spiked armor, and white gowns with illuminated trains and elongated prosthetic gloves, occasionally incorporating archival pieces like her original Born This Way (2011) jacket by Thomas Knight.
 Fashion publications such as Vogue, Cosmopolitan, W, Vanity Fair, and Variety highlighted the wardrobe's theatrical scale and "gothic glamour", noting its blend of haute couture and performance art, its recurring references to designers like McQueen and Mugler, and how each look "pushed the boundary between fashion and performance further."